 1. Verify that the input files exist.
 If clobber=no, then verify that the output files do not exist.
 Verify that the input event-data file has READMODE=TIMED.
 The afterglow-detection algorithm is not appropriate for continuous-clocking mode event data.
-Verify that the values of the parameters expnowindow, probthresh and cntthresh are in the valid ranges for these parameters.
+Verify that the values of the parameters expnowindow, probthresh, cntthresh and regwidth are in the valid ranges for these parameters.
+Note that regwidth must be an odd number.